Transgender people and military service: Arguments for inclusion

-By excluding a demographic from equal service, militaries are overtly intensifying the stigma of that group's civic inferiority.
+Proponents argue that by excluding a demographic from equal service, militaries are overtly intensifying the stigma of that group's civic inferiority.
 This is supported by the notion that all citizens are obligated to serve their nations if the need arises.
-Allowing transgender military personnel to serve openly without fear of exclusion would be a huge step toward equality.
+It is believed that allowing transgender military personnel to serve openly without fear of exclusion would be a huge step toward equality.
 It has been recognized by some academics that the inclusion of all LGBT personnel in the military is more than a mere human rights issue, it is argued that for militaries to survive in the twenty-first century diversity is critical.

 With advancements in the current understanding of human experience, sexual identity is now better understood.
 Where being transgender was once considered a paraphilic disorder, the current Diagnostic and Statistical Manual of Mental Disorders places being transgender in a separate chapter, terming the condition gender dysphoria.
 It is argued that militaries that exclude transgender people on grounds of mental illness, whose policies pathologize gender dysphoria, are at odds with the current medical understanding.
 This argument requires that transgender personnel be treated by the same level of medical care as all other personnel, in accordance with established medical practice.

 Experts argue that there is no empirical evidence that supports the argument that transgender people are unfit for service.
 Often cited are factors such as a supposed predisposition of transgender individuals to problems such as depression, anxiety, and suicidal thoughts; this is countered by the prevalence of these same issues in the LGBT community, yet in many countries their service is not excluded.
 By creating a more accepting environment, distress that transgender personnel feel might be mitigated if they may serve openly with full support.

-Whilst militaries often cite the high medical cost of transgender people, they fail to reconcile this argument with current standards with other service members.
+Whilst militaries often cite the high medical cost of transgender people, it's argued that they fail to reconcile this argument with current standards with other service members.
 For example, militaries often allow hormone treatments for an array of reasons and conditions, besides gender dysphoria; a common hormone treatment being contraceptive.
 Furthermore, the often cited risks of cross hormone treatment are rare, and not likely to cause any significant issues to the military.
 Whilst the cost of gender reassignment surgery is high, it is suggested that fewer than 2% of transgender members per year will choose to undergo gender reassignment surgery.